The Bothninan Bay archipelago is unique!

 An accessible archipelago – all year round

-Available destinations: We have also worked to make it easier for more people to visit the archipelago by adjusting the accessibility of a number of destinations.
+The municipalities in the Bothnian Bay coast and archipelago are working to make it easier for more people to visit the archipelago by adapting a number of tourist destinations for accessibility.
 Pictures and descriptions of the adjustments that have been made are compiled in a report.

 The ice situation in the Gulf of Bothnia